Are Fairytales Real or Just Imagined?

 Because Tigers Are Not Afraid is set in present time, the layered and magical way the story is told really gives you something to think about after the credits roll and the screen goes dark.

 When I saw the trailer for this Mexican horror, fantasy infused with childhood fairytales I knew I had to see it.
-Lucky for me it’s part of this years 2018 Fantasia Film Festival Line up.
+Lucky for me it was part of 2018’s Fantasia Film Festival Line up.
+Now it’s coming to Shudder and will begin streaming from September 12th 2019.

-Whether or not you believe that the thought of making three wishes exists, this darkly lit, shocking film by Issa Lopez will test your senses.
+Whether or not you believe that making three wishes will allow your dreams to come true, this darkly lit, shocking film by Issa Lopez will test your senses.
 Lopez found a way to give the world some insight into the horrible drug wars happening right now not only in Mexico but mirrored in many countries around the world.

 What’s It About?